 Sales and use tax is complicated enough.
 Ecommerce shops have to determine whether they have a nexus in all the states they ship to, keep track of sales tax holidays for those states and figure out the complexities of a state’s sales tax exemption rules.
 However, what happens to the sales tax when a customer returns an item, especially if the vendor charges restocking fees?
+Accounting for restocking fees is an important aspect of any retail business.

 Here is a look at what retailers need to keep in mind when these actions take place.

-According to Sales Tax Support, sales tax is a “tax imposed by state and local jurisdictions on retailers for the privilege of selling tangible personal property (TPP) in that jurisdiction.”
-Obviously what is considered a TPP and the rate of the tax is determined by each state and its localities, and this seems to imply that sales tax should be refundable when the TPP is returned and that would be the end of the transaction.
+According to Sales Tax Support, sales tax is a “tax imposed by state and local jurisdictions on retailers for the privilege of selling tangible personal property (TPP) in that jurisdiction.” (page has been removed) Obviously what is considered a TPP and the rate of the tax is determined by each state and its localities, and this seems to imply that sales tax should be refundable when the TPP is returned and that would be the end of the transaction.
 That, however, is not always the case when a retailer charges restocking fees.

 Covering costs of additional shipping and handling, packaging materials, labor and more can be eased on the retailer when a restocking fee is charged.
 However, restocking fees can make a refund more confusing because states handle the tax on the restocking fee differently.